Nav Horizontal

 • The panels:

-• Add the content of the tab panels inside of the flix-nav-horizontal__panel element and give them an id.
+• Add the content of the tab panels inside of flix-nav-horizontal__panel element and give them an id.

 • Tab panels require an accessible label, the plugin will associate their tabs (buttons) as their labels via aria-labelledby, you can add your own aria-label to the panels if necessary.